 What is Taxes For Expats?

-Taxes are due on April 15th for Americans but if you’re an expat you get an automatic extension until June 15, which means it’s not too late to look for a qualified tax accountant like Taxes for Expats.
+Taxes are due on April 15th for Americans but did you know that as an expat living abroad, you get an automatic extension until June 15?
+So if you’re freaking out because you’re late filing your taxes, it’s not too late to look for a qualified tax accountant like Taxes for Expats.
+(They also help you file back taxes).

 The company is based out of New York and was founded by Ines Zemelman, EA in 2007 (according to the BBB website) and has clients in 175 countries but Ines Zemelman has been preparing taxes since 1991.